Snoopynubis/the-snoopy-agent-experience/README.md

 Each character now lives in its own JSON file under `agent/characters/`.
 These definitions include the internal pre-prompt (only visible to the model) and the external description that other characters or UIs may show.
-Areas remain defined in `agent/areas/areas.json`, and characters may optionally move between areas by returning a `move_to_area` value in their action JSON.
+Areas remain defined in `agent/areas/areas.json`, ship with a mutable `informal_state`, and characters may optionally move between areas by returning a `move_to_area` value in their action JSON.

+## MCP-oriented turn flow

+Every character turn is modelled as an MCP-style tool call.
+The following tools are available (see `controller/mcp_tools.py`):

+- `room_status` (auto-run each turn) — returns the occupants and current vibe of the room.
+- `broadcast` — talk to everyone present (@all).
+- `direct_message` — focus on one or more listeners inside the same room.
+- `informal_action` — stage directions or gestures flagged as informal.
+- `reflect` — think out loud; only the speaker “hears” it.
+- `area_update` — suggest a change to the area's informal state; the in-engine Game Master validates the proposal before applying it.

+Each LLM response must specify which tool it is invoking plus optional fields such as `addressed_to`, `area_state_update`, and `move_to_area`.
+The `GameMaster` (see `controller/game_master.py`) reviews requested area updates to keep the RP consistent.

 ## Smoke tests